jozefg/drafts/jonprl.md

 In addition we have `unit` and `<>` (pronounced axe for axiom usually).
 Neither of these takes any arguments so we write them just as I have above.
 They correspond to `()` and `()` in Haskell.
-Finally there's `void` which is sometimes called bottom or ⊥ in theorem prover land.
+Finally there's `void` which is sometimes called `false` or `empty` in theorem prover land.

 You'll notice that I presented a bunch of types as if they were normal terms in this section.
-That's because in this untyped computation systems types *are literally* just terms.
+That's because in this untyped computation system, types *are literally* just terms.
 There's no typing relation to distinguish them yet so they just float around exactly as if they were λ or something!
 I call them types because I'm thinking of later when we have a typing relation built on top of this system but for now